Be inspired. Discover wonder. Create memories.

 $13 person - 60 minutes

-Discover the Turnblad Mansion, the first building in Minneapolis listed on the National Register of Historic Places.
+Discover the Turnblad Mansion, the first private residence in Minneapolis listed on the National Register of Historic Places.
 This iconic and awe-inspiring achievement was built between 1904 and 1908 as private residence and an ode to the achievements of Swedish-Americans.

 Your group tour includes a guided experience through the exquisite 33-room Turnblad Mansion.
 Hear the stories behind the detailed woodcarvings, sculpted ceilings, the 11 ornate Swedish ceramic stoves (kakelugnar) and the architectural vision of this castle-like mansion.
-Learn about life in early Minneapolis and the Turnblad family who lived in the Mansion from 1908-1927 and then launched a Swedish--American cultural center which has been transformed into a gathering place for all people to share experiences around themes of culture, migration, the environment and the arts, informed by enduring links to Sweden.
+Learn about the Turnblad family who lived in the Mansion from 1908-1927 and then donated the building to become a Swedish--American cultural center.
+Today, as the American Swedish Institute, it has been transformed into a gathering place for all people to share experiences around themes of culture, migration, the environment and the arts, informed by enduring links to Sweden.

 Exhibition and Gallery Tours